dotref/paper-machine/README.md

 Clone the repo, then follow the steps below.

 ### To bring up the services (Database and Backend) in the docker compose file.
-Naviagate to the `backend/src` directory and run the command below.
+Naviagate to the `backend` directory and run the command below.
 Reload is on, so saved changes to the backend will automatically be applied (no need to rebuild)
 ```
 docker-compose up --build
 ```